google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 - A great, rapid reduction in NBR response results from a forest fire evident in 2012.
 Note however, that the fire ([Dollar Lake fire](#the-dollar-lake-fire)) occurred in September of 2011.
-The error in detection year is due to the annual composite date range being July through August; changes occuring after this period are not picked until the next avaible non-null composite year.
+The error in detection year is due to the annual composite date range being July through August; changes occuring after this period are not picked until the next available non-null composite year.
 - Vegetation recovery (increasing NBR response) begins two years after the major NBR loss.